ehForwarderBot/efb-telegram-master/readme_translations/es_AR.rst

 * Markdown/HTML formatting

+* Inline buttons

-* Messages with unsupported types
+* Messages with unsupported types.

 Nota: This only applies to Telegram groups that are linked to a single remote chat, groups that are linked with multiple remote chats